1, 226 FW 2

 (1) This amendment applies only to employees we appoint or reappoint after the Director approves the amendment.

 (2) Former Federal employees who we are appointing or reappointing may receive credit for qualifying experience on the date of their initial appointments or reappointments following a break of at least 90-calendar days from the date of the last period of civilian Federal employment.

-For information on the content of this chapter, contact the Division of Human Capital.
-For information about this Web site, contact Krista Holloway in the Division of Policy and Directives Management.
+For information on the content of this chapter, contact the Division of Human Resources.
+For information about this Web site, contact Krista Bibb in the Division of Policy, Performance, and Management Programs.